 Water Treatment.
 Water treatment projects further the District's objectives to operate and maintain facilities to surpass federal and State drinking water regulations, and to make system improvements designed to meet or exceed applicable regulatory requirements.
 Work in this category is primarily focused on making improvements to water treatment plants to improve water quality and reliability.
-CIP work includes various identified projects for the rehabilitation and renovation of systems, such as disinfection and chemical safety system improvements, control system modernization and improvements, filters upgrades, and pretreatment and ozone improvements.
-Other projects in this category include improvements to the hypolimnetic oxygenation system at San Pablo Reservoir and water quality improvements at Pardee Reservoir.
+CIP work includes various identified projects for the rehabilitation and renovation of systems, such as disinfection and chemical safety system improvements, control system modernization and improvements to the hypolimnetic oxygenation system at San Pablo Reservoir and water quality improvements at Pardee Reservoir.